Incrementis/Akuns-Gear-/README.md

 ![Power Crave 1](https://github.com/Incrementis/Infinity-Engine-Modding-Wiki-Content-/blob/main/AkunsGear/Icons/II_Power_Crave%2B1.png)
 ![Power Crave 2](https://github.com/Incrementis/Infinity-Engine-Modding-Wiki-Content-/blob/main/AkunsGear/Icons/II_Power_Crave%2B2.png)
 ![Power Crave 3](https://github.com/Incrementis/Infinity-Engine-Modding-Wiki-Content-/blob/main/AkunsGear/Icons/II_Power_Crave%2B3.png)
-  - It has an individual grip and release sound and is internally defined as “Uncomfortable Hilt” (!_UHILT).
+  - It has an individual grip and release sound and is internally defined as “Uncomfortable Hilt” (UHILT!_).
   - Main hand only
   - Increases the off-hands chance to hit as if it were equipped with the main hand while the weapon is charged